KannonZenetism/zenetism-field-physics/zenetism/MP12_afterword_mp.md

 The structures herein are not walls — they are bridges.
 The Trees are not static — they spiral.
-And the flame is not destructive — it remembers.
+And the purifying fire is not destructive — it remembers.

 We do not seek a perfect world.
 We seek a world that knows how to heal.